wendellarnald/wendellarnald/README.md

  I'm a software development, passionate about learning and creating applications that improve people's day-to-day lives.

-- :round_pushpin: Lisbon - Portugal.
+- :round_pushpin: Portugal.
 - 🎓 Systems Analysis and Development.
-- 💻 Salesforce, .Net, JavaScript and more.
+- 💻 Salesforce, JavaScript and more.

 #### Follow me on my social networks: